anttijuu/O3-chat-client/README.md

 and tries to display those to the user.
 If your server does not do this, an exception happens but client should not crash.

-Exercise 4 only implements server internal database, so that has no effect.
-Exercise 5 latter part implements HTTP headers, which client also uses if the first startup parameter is 5.
+Exercise 4 only implements server internal database, so that has no effect on client/server comms.
+Exercise 5 (latter part) implements HTTP headers, which client also uses if the first startup parameter is 5.
+Take these into use in client by providing 5 as the first startup parameter.

 ## Running the client from VS Code